objcio/articles/2015-02-09-gpu-shader-programming.md

 Vertex shaders customize how geometry is handled in a 2-D or 3-D scene.
 A vertex is a point in 2-D or 3-D space.
 In the case of image processing, we have four vertices, one for each corner of your image.
 The vertex shader sets the position of a vertex, and sends parameters like positions and texture coordinates to the fragment shader.

 Your GPU then uses a fragment shader to perform calculations on each pixel in an object or image, ending with the final color for that pixel.
 An image, when you get right down to it, it simply a collection of data.
 The image document contains parameters for the value of each pixel, for each color component and the pixel's opacity.
 Because the equations are the same for each pixel, the GPU is able to streamline the process and do it more efficiently.
 If you are optimizing your shader properly, you can process image data on the GPU over a hundred times faster than running the same process on the CPU.

+Vertex and fragment shaders live in their own files.
+A vertex shader can have a file extension of .vst and the fragment shader would have a file extension of .fst, however this isn't necessary.
+You can also create a shader file as you would any other C file, with a .h and a .m file.

 One issue that has plagued OpenGL developers from the beginning is just being able to render anything to the screen.
 There is a lot of boiler plate code and set up that needs to be done just to get a screen that isn't black.
 The frustration and the inability to test out shaders because of all the hoops developers had to jump through has discouraged a lot of people from even trying to get involved with writing shaders.